May wrapped up his second season at the helm of the Curry women's volleyball program in 2018.

 May's squad posted an 8-17 overall record with a 1-7 mark in the CCC in 2018.
 The team earned the CCC Team Sportsmanship award and had three student-athletes named to the Academic All-Conference Team.

-May wrapped his first season at the helm of the Curry women's volleyball program in 2017.
-He helped the Colonels to a program record 11 wins and the program's second straight trip to the Commonwealth Coast Conference (CCC) Tournament.
+He helped the Colonels to a program record 11 wins and the program's second straight trip to the Commonwealth Coast Conference (CCC) Tournament in 2017.

-May came to Milton having served as the Head Coach of the Emmanuel College men’s volleyball program for the past three seasons, a position he still holds today.
+May came to Milton having served as the Head Coach of the Emmanuel College head men’s volleyball coach, a position he still holds today.
 He has led the Saints to an overall record of 38-45 and 20-22 in Great Northeast Athletic Conference (GNAC) action, making the conference tournament in each season.
 His 2015 and 2016 squads reached the GNAC semifinals.
 During his time at Emmanuel, he has helped mentor and coach six All-Conference performers, including the 2016 GNAC Player of the Year.
 May’s coaching resume features stops as an Assistant Coach at Emerson College as well as a Volunteer Assistant Coach for the Division I women's volleyball team at Princeton University in 2012-13.

 May, a California native, completed his undergraduate work at Santa Monica College and at California State University, Northridge, where he earned his Bachelor of Arts Degree in Communications Studies.
 From 2007-2015, May served as the clinic coordinator and head coach of the Slainte Volleyball Club.
 Since 2007, he has run volleyball camps and club programs in San Francisco.